 Steps for preventing the spread of hepatitis B and C from one person to another include:

-Avoid sharing personal items, such as razors or toothbrushes.
+- Avoid sharing personal items, such as razors or toothbrushes.

-DO NOT share drug needles or other drug equipment (such as straws for snorting drugs).
+- DO NOT share drug needles or other drug equipment (such as straws for snorting drugs).

-Clean blood spills with a mixture of 1 part household bleach to 9 parts water.
+- Clean blood spills with a mixture of 1 part household bleach to 9 parts water.

-DO NOT get tattoos or body piercings with instruments that have not been cleaned properly.
+- DO NOT get tattoos or body piercings with instruments that have not been cleaned properly.

-Always wash your hands well after using the restroom, and when you come in contact with an infected person's blood, stools, or other bodily fluid.
+- Always wash your hands well after using the restroom, and when you come in contact with an infected person's blood, stools, or other bodily fluid.

 Takyar V, Ghany MG.
 Hepatitis A, B, D, and E. In: Kellerman RD, Rakel DP, eds.
-Conn's Current Therapy 2020.
-Philadelphia, PA: Elsevier; 2020:226-233.
+Conn's Current Therapy 2022.
+Philadelphia, PA: Elsevier; 2022:223-229.

 Young J-A H, Ustun C. Infections in recipients of hematopoietic stem cell transplants.
 In: Bennett JE, Dolin R, Blaser MJ, eds.
 Mandell, Douglas, and Bennett's Principles and Practice of Infectious Diseases.
 9th ed.
 Philadelphia, PA: Elsevier; 2020:chap 307.BACK TO TOP

-Michael M. Phillips, MD, Clinical Professor of Medicine, The George Washington University School of Medicine, Washington, DC.
+Reviewed By: Michael M. Phillips, MD, Emeritus Professor of Medicine, The George Washington University School of Medicine, Washington, DC.
 Also reviewed by David Zieve, MD, MHA, Medical Director, Brenda Conaway, Editorial Director, and the A.D.A.M.
 Editorial team.